WeAreGenki/docker-smtp/README.md

 **NOTE:** The separating delimiters are different for RELAY_TO_DOMAINS (: colons) and RELAY_FROM_HOSTS (; semicolons).
 Your username and password are probably your API key.

+Port 25 is open to your internal Docker network.
+If you need to expose this publicly, so it's possible to connect from a different network, add `-p 25:25/tcp` to your docker run command.

 ## Licence

 ISC.
 See [LICENCE.md](https://github.com/WeAreGenki/docker-smtp/blob/master/LICENCE.md).